 6. No member of management, including the CEO, may be present during voting or deliberations relating to his/her compensation.
 At its discretion, the Compensation Committee shall determine from time to time which members of management may be present during voting or deliberations relating to the compensation of any other member of management (including the CEO).

 7. The Compensation Committee may, to the extent authorized by the Board, grant incentive equity compensation to employees, independent contractors, consultants and insiders, provided that the grant of such compensation is made in accordance with:

 a) the policies established by the Board with respect to the vesting, pricing and exercise or term periods of such compensation; and

 b) any equity compensation plans of the Corporation.

-10. The Compensation Committee will review the executive compensation disclosure before the Corporation publicly discloses this information, including the Compensation Discussion and Analysis Section of any information circular which contains executive compensation disclosure.
+11. The Compensation Committee will review the executive compensation disclosure before the Corporation publicly discloses this information, including the Compensation Discussion and Analysis Section and compensation committee report (if applicable) of any information circular which contains executive compensation disclosure.

-12. The Compensation Committee has the authority, to the extent it deems necessary or appropriate, to retain independent legal or other advisors.
-The Corporation shall provide appropriate funding, as determined by the Compensation Committee, for payment of compensation to the advisors employed by the Compensation Committee.
-The Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other advisor to the Compensation Committee, other than in-house legal counsel, only after taking into consideration all factors relevant to that person’s independence (including the following six factors and any other factors specified from time to time in the listing standards of the NYSE MKT):
+13. The Compensation Committee has the authority, to the extent it deems necessary or appropriate, to retain independent legal or other advisors and will be directly responsible for the appointment, compensation and oversight of the work of any such advisors retained by the Compensation Committee.
+The Corporation shall provide appropriate funding, as determined by the Compensation Committee, for payment of reasonable compensation to the advisors employed by the Compensation Committee.
+The Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other advisor to the Compensation Committee only after taking into consideration all factors relevant to that person’s independence, including the following six factors (and any other factors specified from time to time in the listing standards of the NYSE American):